Give Mother Earth a bear hug at the MI Earth Day Fest at Rochester Municipal Park April 26-28, 2019.

 The three-day Earth Day celebration is one of the largest in the state, boasting dozens of environmentally-friendly vendors, presentations, prizes, contests and other fun activities.

-Bring your kids to the Kids Korner and let your little ones scamper around a fairy garden, straw bale maze and arts and crafts station.
+Bring your kids to the Kids Korner and let your little ones scamper around a tiny house, straw bale maze and arts and crafts station.
 You can even stop by the vendor booths for face painting and caricatures.

-Parents can participate in free yoga and get a massage and everyone can grab lunch at one of the healthy spots in the food court..
+Parents can participate in health screenings or get a massage and everyone can grab lunch at one of the healthy spots in the food court.

-Dozens of vendors will be at the festival providing earth-friendly products and services.
+Vendors at the fest will provide earth-friendly products and services too.
 Pick up organic soaps, essential oils, hand-crafted jewelry, local honey, dog treats, candles and hundreds of other products.